zanerock/cloudsite/site/docs/user-guides/website-development/build-with-wordpress.md

 ## Theming your site

 This is where WordPress shines.
-Just goto 'Appearance' -> 'Themes' to browse and install whichever theme(s) you like.
+Start the XAMPP servers (if not running) and navigate to '/localhost/mysite/wp-admin' (or replace 'mysite' with whatever folder you installed WordPress in).
+Enter the username and passwerd, then goto 'Appearance' -> 'Themes' to browse and install whichever theme(s) you like.
 You can generally switch between themes without much issue[^1] and try them out to see what works best.

 [^1]: Certain plugins or other customization may be incompatible with some themes.

 ## Managing content

+To manage content, start the XAMPP servers if needed and then from a browser, navigate to '/localhost/mysite/wp-admin', replacing 'mysite' with whatever folder you installed WordPress in.

+### Create a post

+Simply go to 'Posts' -> 'Add New Post' and write the post.

+### Update or delete a post

+Go to 'Posts' -> 'All Posts'.
+Find the post you want and hover over the title.
+You should options to 'Edit' and 'Trash' the post appear.

+### Manage categories

+You can manage post categories under 'Posts' -> 'Categories'.
+Here you can add, edit, and delete categories.

+### Add media

+You can upload images, video, and audio files to reference from or embed in posts and pages in the 'Media' section.

+### Manage pages

+You can add, edit, and delete pages from your site in the 'Pages' section.

 ## Making your site static